 This course covers advanced AutoCAD features, such as how AutoCAD interacts with the web, from transmitting files, reviewing, to collaborating.
 The class also examines AutoCAD interactions with other programs.
 Advanced features of attributes, xrefs, and layouts, etc. Express Tools are also covered.
-Prerequisite: ENT 268 or instructor permission.
+Prerequisite: grade of 2.0 or higher in ENT 268 or instructor permission.